 - Surfing the system

 Your practice or facility may hold hundreds of patients’ clinical records with thousands of test results, insurance forms, etc., making it challenging to find the data you need.
-Whenever we need to find answers to something, we simply type it in on Google for hassle-free results.
-Arize’s Smart Search functions like Google – users can search on any term and immediately find and view any patient record, treatment plan, assessment, progress note, report, etc., where that term appears.
+Arize’s Global Search functions like the search engines we use everyday– users can type in any term and immediately find and view any record, treatment plan, assessment, progress note, report, etc., where that term appears.
 The search provides instant identification of words, numbers, or phrases contained in any stored chart area in the database.

 - Using Data for Accurate Treatment